 - Detailed androgen panel: Total and free testosterone, DHEA-S, and SHBG (sex hormone binding globulin).

-- Lipid markers: We check ApoB, since insulin resistance often shifts lipid particles toward smaller, denser, more harmful forms.
+- Lipid markers: We check ApoB, since insulin resistance often moves lipid particles toward smaller, denser, more harmful forms.

 2. Nutritional Strategy (Not Dieting)